A Romantic and Cosmopolitan Barcelona Honeymoon

 Eat Your Heart Out

-Barcelona is home to countless casual cafés and tapas joints, plus a whopping 61 Michelin-starred restaurants.
+Barcelona is home to countless casual cafés and tapas joints, along with many Michelin-starred restaurants.
 For classic Spanish dishes, couples should try seafood paella (saffron rice with seafood), patatas bravas (fried potatoes), croquetas (croquettes), tortilla de patatas (potato omelet) and jamón Ibérico (ham).
-Wash it all down with cava (sparkling wine) or sangria.
+Wash it all down with cava (sparkling wine).

 See Famed Art and Architecture